-Long-term (chronic) overexposure to welding fumes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
+Due to the physical form of the product it is not an aspiration hazard.
+Aspiration hazard central nervous system effects, bronchitis and other pulmonary effects.
 Chromates may cause ulceration, perforation of the nasal septum, and severe irritation of the bronchial tubes and lungs.
 Liver damage and allergic reactions, including skin rash, have been reported.
 Asthma has been reported in some sensitized individuals.
 Skin contact may result in irritation, ulceration, sensitization, and contact dermatitis.
 Chromates contain the hexavalent form of chromium.
 Hexavalent chromium and its compounds are on the IARC (International Agency for Research on Cancer) and NTP (National Toxicology Program) lists as posing a cancer risk to humans.
-Crystalline silica has been classified by IARC, NTP and ACGIH as a known human carcinogen and suspected human carcinogen respectively.
 Workers allergic to nickel may develop eczema or rashes.